Login

 • Liquid-tight metallic (UA)

-Most conduit is available in custom lengths and is bent to spec on site by a professional.
-Have questions about conduit cutting and bending equipment, too?
+Most conduit is available in custom lengths and can be bent to spec on-site by a professional.
+Have questions about conduit cutting and bending equipment?
 Let us know and we’ll connect you with an expert.

 As Always: Stay Safe!

-Since we are talking about electrical components and equipment, here’s a quick reminder that HOLT takes everyone’s safety very, very seriously.
-We deal mostly with trade professionals, but it bears repeating that failing to follow the right precautions when you’re working with electrical components can cause both injury and death.
+Since we are talking about electrical components and equipment, here’s a quick reminder that HOLT takes everyone’s safety very seriously.
+We deal mostly with trade professionals, but it bears repeating that failing to follow the right precautions when working with electrical components can cause injury or death.

-Always follow the manufacturer’s instructions and wear all appropriate safety gear (a HOLT expert can tell you what you need there, too).
-If you’re trying DIY projects yourself, always verify what permits your municipality requires, and follow all codes for both commercial and residential safety.
+Always follow the manufacturer’s instructions and wear all appropriate safety gear (a HOLT expert can tell you what you need).
+If you’re trying DIY projects, always verify what permits your municipality requires, and follow all codes for both commercial and residential safety.

 HOLT is Your Electrical Supply Partner

 We don’t build.
 That’s your job.
-We make sure that we have everything the electrical tradesperson needs to get that job done.
-The team at HOLT is always figuring out new ways to make your work go smoothly, especially when it comes to your budgets and timelines.
+We ensure that we have everything the electrical tradesperson needs to get the job done.
+The team at HOLT is always figuring out new ways to make your work go smoothly, especially concerning your budgets and timelines.
 Whether you need a site pod, last-minute delivery, or some friendly advice, contact us today and let us know what you need.

 Are you interested in learning more about rotating type conduit fitting?
 Contact us today to secure an expert consultation!